Machine Head (album): Release and artwork

-The album was released in the UK on 25 March 1972.
+The album was released in the UK on 30 March 1972.
 A US tour for March and April that year was postponed after Blackmore fell ill.
 The first shows in the UK, promoting the album were at the Rainbow Theatre in June 1972.
 Two months later, the band toured Japan for the first time, recordings of which become the double live album Made in Japan.
 Four songs from Machine Head ("Highway Star", "Smoke on the Water", "Lazy" and "Space Truckin'") were included in the album.

+The album title was inspired by the adjustment knobs on Roger Glover’s bass; such knobs on string instruments are known as a machine head, and the back album cover features a picture of Glover's bass headstock.

 The cover art was created by stamping the album title into a polished metal sheet, which was held up to act as a mirror in front of which the group stood.
 The photographer Shepard Sherbell then took a picture of the reflection; a small trace of him can be made out on the finished picture (just below the "Head" text).
 The album's inner sleeve was mostly designed by Glover and manager Tony Edwards, and features a selection of mug shots that were previously used for record company contact sheets.
 It included a picture of Nobs, to whom Machine Head was dedicated.
 The initial pressings also had a hand-printed lyric sheet.